pratyushpanda91/Decentralized-Lending-Platform/README.md

 - **Testing Tokens**: Use dummy values or deploy a test ERC20 token if needed for collateral testing.

 ---
+## Tips for Testing
+- Use different accounts for lender, borrower and liquidator.
+- Monitor balances and states using the contract's view functions.
+- **Add edge cases like:**
+   -Requesting loans without sufficient collateral.
+   -Trying to fund loans with insufficient contract balance.
+   -Repaying with incorrect amounts.

+---
+## Test Cases
+###Scenario 1: Successful Loan###
+1. Add 2 ETH to the contract.
+2. Request a loan for 0.5 ETH using 2 ether as collateral.
+3. Fund the loan using the fundLoan function.
+4. Repay the loan by sending 1.02 ETH.
+5. Collateral is returned to the borrower.

+###Scenario 2: Loan Default###
+1. Request a loan and let the due date pass(1 min here to test).
+2. Call liquidateCollateral.
+3. Collateral is liquidated, and the loan is marked Defaulted.

+---
 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.